emmt/OptimPack/README.md

 - limited memory variable metric (LBFGS, see ref.
 [4]) possibly with bound constraints and/or preconditioning (VMLMB, see ref.
 [5], or BLMVM, see ref.
 [6]);

-- spectral project gradient (SPG, seee ref.
+- spectral project gradient (SPG, see ref.
 [7]) method;

 - inexact monotone and nonmonotone line searches (see ref.
 [7,8]);

- - computaion of a trust region step;
+- computation of a trust region step;

 - linear conjugate gradients [1] and trust region conjugate gradient [9].

-Most of the documention is in the header files, *e.g.*
+Most of the documentation is in the header files, *e.g.*
 [src/optimpack.h](src/optimpack.h), in Doxygen format.